MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 Once you have your Unity project ready for HoloLens 2 development, you'll need to configure the Mixed Reality Toolkit (MRTK) in your project.
 To set up the Mixed Reality Toolkit (MRTK) in your Unity project, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).

-After you've installed the MRTK and Mixed Reality Feature Tool, the MRTK assets and prefabs appear in your Unity project, ready for use.
+After you've installed the Mixed Reality Feature Tool and the Mixed Reality Toolkit (MRTK), the MRTK assets and prefabs appear in your Unity project, ready for use.

 <!-- ====================================================================== -->